Save Our Bones Bulletin: Vermont Pioneers GMO Labeling, Medical Mistakes Claim More Lives Than Ever, Tequila Agave For Osteoporosis, And More!

 “Fructans…in collaboration with adequate intestinal micriobiota, promotes the formation of new bone, even with the presence of osteoporosis.”4

 So there will simply be no reason to turn to a “fructan-enhanced” pharmaceutical to reverse bone loss.
-You can obtain all the fructans you need with a bone-healthy diet, as shown in the Save Our Bones Program.
+You can obtain all the fructans you need with a bone-healthy diet, as shown in the Osteoporosis Reversal Program.
 This puts Savers firmly ahead of the game once again!

 Stop Worrying About Your Bone Loss